PhantomVRTranslate/Phantom_Components/README.md

 ### `Navbar`
 Provides a bottom-positioned navigation bar that is visible throughout the entire exploration of the site.
 Refer to our demo site in order to use this properly.
 The `Navbar` component takes the following props:
 - `content`: Currently, the only way to put links into the navbar is by creating a `content` object as follows:
-- `navbarStyle`: merges with default styling of the `Navbar` component.
+- `navbarStyle`: Merges with default styling of the `Navbar` component.
-- `linkStyle`: merges with the default styling of the `NavbarItem` component.
+- `linkStyle`: Merges with the default styling of the `NavbarItem` component.
+- `linkBgColor`: The background color of an unselected link.
+- `linkSelectedColor`: The background color of a selected link.
+- `progressDisabled`: Whether you want the progress bar to be disabled.
+By default disabling is determined based on whether the link corresponds to the page you are currently on (similar to the `NavLink` component in the `react-router-dom`).
+- `progressColor`: The color of the progress bar on hover.

 ### `ContentPlane`
 Wraps and centers the page (excluding the `Title` and `NavBar` components) in a spherical plane for better presentation.
 Looks best with a maximum of 5-6 component units.